roby2014/clang-format-action/README.md

 Allow running `clang-format` on C/C++ sources using Github actions.
 A `.clang-format` file is required.

 ## Info
+  - `BRANCH` (environment variable) branch where the formatter will be run.
   - `exclude-regex` can be used to avoid formatting certain folders.

 ## Usage